hoangduytran/blender-manual/manual/sculpt_paint/sculpting/introduction/visibility_masking_face_sets.rst

 and which faces can currently be edited.
 The exception is the :ref:`Clipping Region <clipping_region>`, which can be used in any mode.

-The most common shortcuts are :kbd:`H` to isolate the face set under the cursor (or show everything) and :kbd:`Shift-H` to hide the face set under the cursor.
+The most common shortcuts are :kbd:`H` to hide the face set under the cursor and :kbd:`Shift-H` to isolate the face set under the cursor (or show everything).

 :ref:`Inverting the visibility <bpy.ops.sculpt.face_set_change_visibility>` and :ref:`showing all <sculpt_show_all>`
-is also available in the :kbd:`W` pie menu.
+is also available in the :kbd:`Alt-W` pie menu.

 .. seealso::